EuropaYuki/GhostArmorMod/README.md

 ## Installation
 To install GhostArmor, follow these steps:

-1. Download the latest mod file from the provided URL
+1. Download the latest mod file from the provided https://www.curseforge.com/minecraft/mc-mods/ghostarmor/files/all?page=1&pageSize=20&showAlphaFiles=hide
 2. Place the downloaded file into your Minecraft `mods` folder
 3. Make sure Minecraft 1.20.1 and Forge version 47.4.8 (or later) are installed